RockefellerArchiveCenter/docs-guide/using-github.md

 [Learn Git](https://www.codecademy.com/learn/learn-git).
 Code Academy course to learn the basics of the Git workflow

+[A Beginner’s Guide to Git — How to Write a Good Commit Message](https://www.freecodecamp.org/news/a-beginners-guide-to-git-how-to-write-a-good-commit-message/).
+Short post on the basics of writing meaningful commit messages.

 ## Get Started with GitHub

 To work with GitHub: